Chicago Bulls: Alternate black uniforms

 In the 1995–96 season, the Bulls added a black uniform to their set.
 The initial look featured red pinstripes and lacked the classic diamond on the shorts.
 This set was revived as throwback uniforms in the 2012–13 seasons.

 From the 1997–98 to the 2005–06 seasons, the Bulls wore slightly modified black uniforms without pinstripes.
 This set, with a few slight changes in the template, also marked the return of the city name in front of the uniform during the 1999–2000 season.

 The 2006–07 season saw another change in the Bulls' black alternate uniform, now resembling the red and white uniform with the addition of a red diamond in the shorts.
 For the 2014–15 season, the uniforms were tweaked a bit to include sleeves and a modernized diamond treatment in black with red and white borders.

-Since the 2017–18 season, the Bulls' black uniforms remained mostly untouched save for the aforementioned switch to the new Nike logo that affected the treatment towards the shoulder piping.
+Since the 2017–18 season, the Bulls' black uniforms remained mostly untouched for the aforementioned switch to the new Nike logo that affected the treatment towards the shoulder piping.
 Nike also dubbed this uniform as the "Statement" uniform in reference to its third jerseys.
 The Bulls began wearing the Statement uniforms after Thanksgiving and they are currently used in away games against teams that wear their white, gray/silver or cream uniforms.

 The 2019–20 season marked the return of pinstripes to the Bulls' "Statement" uniform, albeit in dark gray.
 In addition, the diamond treatment returned to red, piping was tweaked, and four six-point stars were featured on the beltline.
-The Bulls wore this "Statement" uniform in select home games and away games against teams wearing white, cream or silver uniforms.
+The Bulls wore this "Statement" uniform in select home games and away games against teams wearing white, cream, yellow, red or silver uniforms.

+Ahead of the 2025–26 season, the Bulls' black "Statement" uniform was tweaked to feature red pinstripes and modified striping.

 Other uniforms

+The Chicago Bulls have worn various special edition uniforms throughout the years to celebrate different events and milestones.